-Proposed PM&Es (increased instream flows, rerouting of the tailrace, and shifting the timing of sediment flushing) will enhance habitat and minimize project impacts to bull trout.
+Proposed PM&Es (increased instream flows, construction of the velocity barrier at the terminus of the realigned tailrace, and shifting the timing of sediment flushing) will enhance habitat and minimize project impacts to bull trout.
 These actions are restorative in nature; however, within the framework of this analysis they are unlikely to change the environmental baseline of the Upper Wallowa River 6th field HUC subpopulation.
-Continued operation of the project with proposed PM&Es therefore maintains bull trout pathways and indicators at their respective baseline condition assessment discussed in Section 5.